REVIEW — Groundfloor, "Build Your Future"

 Is There Reason To Be Suspicious of Groundfloor?

-Although the company has generally abided by SEC regulations, some of Groundfloor’s LROs have performed very poorly and even defaulted.
+Is Groundfloor legit?
+That's a good question.
+For the most part, the company has abided by SEC regulations, but some of Groundfloor’s LROs have performed very poorly and even defaulted.

 Some Groundfloor users have expressed unhappiness with the company on social media.
 “Groundfloor is a sham, poor underwriting, delays, and lots of internal fees before debt holders are paid,” one Reddit commenter complains.
 Another: “I have 38 LROs.
 All in Foreclosure.
 Takes years to get your money back.
 Won’t use GF again.”